jerome-urbain/SotMUS25/03_postgis.md

 Moreover, PostGIS provides a variety of spatial functions such as __distance queries__, __spatial joins__, __advanced geometric operations__, and more.
 These functionalities are crucial for analyzing geospatial data-driven applications.

 Lastly, the choice of PostGIS is reinforced by its __open source nature and active community__.
-The PostGIS community provides regular updates, security patches, and comprehensive documentation, making it a reliable choice for storing and querying medium to large-scale OpenStreetMap datasets at the national level.
+The PostGIS community provides regular updates, security patches, and comprehensive documentation, making it a reliable choice for storing and querying medium to large-scale OpenStreetMap datasets.

 ------------
-## <span style="color:darkblue">Interacting with a Postgis database<span>
+## <span style="color:darkblue">Interacting with Postgis<span>
 ------------

 ### <span style="color:darkblue">SQL client<span>